Generative-Discriminative Complementary Learning: Experiments

 \subsection{Implementation Details}

-{\bf Complementary Label Generation} All the three datasets have ordinary class labels, which allows to generate complementary labels to evaluate our method.
-Following the procedure in \cite{lc}, the complementary label for each image was obtained by randomly picking a candidate class and asking the labeler to answer ``yes" or ``no" questions.
+{\bf Label Generation} All the four datasets have ordinary class labels, which allows generating labels to evaluate our method.
+Following the procedure in \cite{lc}, the label for each image was obtained by randomly picking a candidate class and asking the labeler to answer ``yes" or ``no" questions.
 In this case, The candidate classes are uniformly assigned to each image, and therefore the transition matrix $\rmM$ satisfies $\mM_{i,j}=1/(K-1),i \not = j; \mM_{i,j}=0, i=j$.
-Theoretically, $n/K$ images will have ordinary labels and $n(K-1)/K$ images will have complementary labels.
-In the ablation study, we will also consider the biased complementary label generation procedure in \cite{bc} and evaluate our the performance of our method when $\mM$ is unknown.
+Also, data are usually biased, and the annotators also tend to hold biased choices based on their experience.
+Thus transition matrix $\mM$ could be biased \cite{bc}.
+For uniformed $\mM$ we assume $\mM$ is known.
+However, for biased $\mM$, we consider both cases when true $\mM$ is given, and $\mM$ needs to be estimated during training time.
+To be notified, when generating complementary data, we assume $\mM$ is known.